We’re Accepting New Patients!

 Public health costs strain NHS services unnecessarily.
 Long-term dental, cardiovascular, and metabolic health issues directly linked to childhood energy drink consumption place enormous financial strain on already stretched NHS services, diverting resources from other critical healthcare needs.

 The evidence is clear: energy drinks pose serious risks to children's immediate and long-term health.
 Voluntary industry action has failed to protect our children from products that fuel preventable diseases and cost the NHS billions annually.
 By supporting the British Dental Association's petition for sales restrictions, you're backing evidence-based policy that prioritises child welfare over commercial interests.
-Sign the petition today and help create a healthier future for the next generation.
+View the petition today and learn to create a healthier future for the next generation.